 Cancer Council ACT does not operate, recommend or endorse any skin check services or clinics in Canberra.
 If your organisation decides to provide a skin check service for workers, it is important to ensure the medical practitioner conducting the checks has expertise and training in the area of skin cancer.

-All workers should be encouraged, and provided with information, to examine their own skin, whether thay attend a workplace skin cancer check or not.
+All workers should be encouraged, and provided with information, to examine their own skin and importantly know what to do if they have any concerns, whether they attend a workplace skin cancer check or not.

 Heat stress may affect people that are required to work in hot conditions (indoor and out), especially in the hotter months.
 The effects of heat stress range from discomfort to life threatening illnesses such as heat stroke.